-This year sees the fifth edition of the festival.
+This year sees the tenth edition of the festival.
 The festival makes a point of showcasing young Danish talent mixed with more established musicians from Denmark and abroad.

 One for all